HydraMeshnet/developer-portal/dac.md

 - <https://blog.ark.io/ark-core-gti-introduction-to-generic-transaction-interface-57633346c249>
 - <https://github.com/ArkEcosystem/AIPs/blob/master/AIPS/aip-29.md>

-## Develop for DAC
+## Develop on DAC

-In order to try out DAC, you have to connect to a Hydra blockchain.
+In order to try out DAC, you have to connect to a Hydra network.
 You can do that locally or using IoP's infrastructure.
 Please follow the guide [how to run a local testnet node](hydra#run-testnet-node) or read how can you [access IoP's Hydra network](hydra#hydra-networks).

+### Tutorials

+We provide you detailed tutorials on various use cases where you can learn and explorer our DAC SDK.

+<a href="/#/sdk/dac" class="btn btn-sm btn-outline-primary">Visit Tutorial Center</a>

-## Samples
+### Samples

-IoP provides a sample code base in an npm package that uses the SDK.
+We also provide you sample codes base in an npm package that uses the SDK.
+It's more useful for demonstration purposes.

 <a href="https://www.npmjs.com/package/@internet-of-people/examples" target="_blank" class="btn btn-sm btn-outline-primary">Download Samples</a>

 We also made a demonstration video what is DAC (project Morpheus) how can you use it and the samples we provide.

 <iframe width="560" height="500" src="https://www.youtube.com/embed/bnFDw7pIT3Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## SDK

-IoP provides a Typescript SDK via npm for layer-1 and layer-2 communication.

-<a href="https://www.npmjs.com/package/@internet-of-people/sdk" target="_blank" class="btn btn-sm btn-outline-primary">Download Typescript SDK</a>

 ## API